Home Mf Research Quant Multi Asset Fund Regular Plan Growth

 Kotak Mahindra Bank Limited

-Steel Authority of India Ltd
+Steel Authority Of India Ltd

 Marico Limited